 Initially, you may be able to cope with these problems with new glasses, brighter lighting, sunglasses or magnifying lenses.
 Unfortunately, there are no eye drops, medications, eye exercises or laser procedures to treat cataracts or stop them from getting worse.
 And once a cataract becomes severe enough to impact your vision and interfere with your ability to do the things you’d like to do, surgery will be the best option.
 In this procedure, we remove the cataract and replace it with a clear, artificial intraocular lens (IOL).

-ABOUT YOUR SURGERY
+ABOUT CATARACT SURGERY

 Cataract removal is the most common eye operation and has a high rate of success thanks to the modern methods eye specialists now use.
 The main method used is to make a small incision and insert a probe that vibrates.
 The vibration causes the cloudy lens to break into small pieces which are then suctioned away.
 The IOL is then implanted, replacing the natural lens.